constructor21/peal_web_v2/README.md

 TODO:
-Check if you keep adding campaigns will the footer dynamically get pushed down the page
+Check if you keep adding campaigns will the footer dynamically get pushed down the page Get the validation sigin code from Peal_Web v1